S4ND1X/365-Days-Of-Code/Day 114/README.md

-#Day 113
+#Day 114
-This was the first that day I had the chance to sleep.
-The bad side is that I have a lot of homework from the last week.
-I just solved another codesignal problem.

-I hope to end my exams really soon so I can code a lot more.
+Today I helped some friends with a python project.
+I decided to upload this because I won’t have time to code another thing.
+I want to start again with web development.